mathigon/textbooks/content/fractals/content.md

     .cellular-rules
     figure: svg.cellular-grid(width=595 height=310)

-Rule 30

 ---
+> id: rule-30

+{.fixme} Rule 30

 ::: column.grow

-Many plants and animals also grow by following simple rules like this – and that can cause the appearance of similar patterns in nature.
+{.fixme} Many plants and animals also grow by following simple rules like this – and that can cause the appearance of similar patterns in nature.
 Here you can see a seashell that shows